Moondragon: Paths of corruption and redemption

 This personal victory is short-lived, for soon afterwards the Defenders have to fight the spawns of the mutated spores they fought months before.
 The spawns soon coalesce into a single gargantuan monster, which Moondragon vanquishes with the help of the Gargoyle.
 Unknown to Moondragon, in doing so, she is infected with the mutated spores.
 She does not find out about the infection until weeks later, when the spores have supplanted a good portion of her own internal organs.
 The Dragon of the Moon appears again and tells her it can save her life, but only if she agrees to be its host.
 Moondragon initially turns down its offer, knowing that it will use her to kill the Defenders.
 The Dragon then mocks Moondragon's sentimentality by showing her what the other Defenders are saying about her behind her back even though she has reformed.
 Finally overwhelmed with pain, she accepts.
 Now totally corrupted, Moondragon battles the Defenders until Andromeda, Interloper, Manslaughter, and Valkyrie sacrifice themselves to kill both her and the Dragon.

-Heather's soul manages to survive, and, now free from the Dragon again, contacts her cousin Pamela; through her, she is able to obtain a new body for herself, a clone created on Titan.
-For a while, she and her cousin, who becomes the heroine Sundragon, adventure together in space.
+Heather's soul and consciousness manages to survive by sharing the mind of her cousin Pamela.
+By travelling to Titan in Moondragon's spacecraft, Moondragon is able to obtain an infant clone body created on Titan by the living computer Isaac.

+Heather becomes jealous of her cousin and teleports her out of the ship to die.
+With the help of Cloud and Gargoyle (whose consciousness is being held within a gem Pam wears around her neck), she focuses her power near the sun and becomes a dragon.
+Cloud names Pam Sundragon.
+Sundragon, Gargoyle, and Demeityr stay on Titan while Moondragon returns to Earth.